Mimickal/ReactionRoleBot/docs/hosting.md

 NODE_ENV=prod npm run knex migrate:latest
 ```

+Add your user to `reactionrolebot.service`, then install it into
-Install `reactionrolebot.service` into `/etc/systemd/system/`.
-This service file
+`/etc/systemd/system/` (just copy the file into that directory).
+This service
-depends on the above directories, so if you want to change them, you'll also
+file depends on the above directories, so if you want to change them, you'll
-need to edit this file.
+also need to edit those fields.
+If you are using `nvm`, you may need to tweak
+the service file a bit (see comments in provided service file).

 Now you should be able to run `systemctl restart reactionrolebot.service` to
 start your bot.